Grease (film): Plot

 Danny motivates the T-Birds to work on the car by saying it will win them both girls and races.
 Later, he sees Sandy on a date with Tom and tries to apologize for his attitude at the pep rally, but she is unconvinced.
 Danny tries several sports in order to impress Sandy, eventually succeeding at track and field.
 Sandy, bored with Tom, agrees to be Danny's date to an upcoming dance at which the television show National Bandstand will do a live broadcast from the Rydell gym.
 Rizzo and Kenickie break up after a fight.
 After a disastrous beauty class, Frenchy reluctantly decides to return to Rydell to complete her high school education.

 At the dance, Rizzo and Kenickie bring Leo and Cha-Cha as their respective dates out of spite.
-In a ribald dance contest that ends in the T-Birds mooning the cameras, Danny begins the contest with Sandy before Sonny pushes Sandy off the floor and Cha-Cha cuts in.
+In a ribald dance contest that ends with the T-Birds mooning the cameras, Danny begins the contest with Sandy before Sonny pushes Sandy off the floor and Cha-Cha cuts in.
 Danny and Cha-Cha win as Sandy storms off.

 To make it up to her, Danny takes Sandy to a drive-in movie and asks her to wear his ring.
 She accepts, but when he tries to make out with her, she flees the drive-in, leaving Danny hurt.
 Meanwhile, Rizzo fears that she may be pregnant, and tells Marty.
 When word reaches Kenickie, he offers to help, but she denies that he is the father.

-At Thunder Road, Kenickie's head collides with his own car door, leaving him concussed.
+At Thunder Road, Kenickie is injured when his head collides with his own car door, leaving him concussed.
 Danny takes his place behind the wheel and beats Leo in the race.
 Sandy decides to change her image and asks Frenchy for help.

 At Rydell's graduation carnival, Rizzo discovers that she is not pregnant, and she and Kenickie get back together.
-Danny shocks the T-Birds by becoming a letterman, and Sandy shocks everyone with a new leather, "greaser" style outfit.
+Danny shocks the T-Birds by becoming a letterman, and Sandy shocks everyone with a new leather, "greaser"-style outfit.
 She and Danny reconcile and the whole gang vows to "always be together".
 Danny and Sandy drive off into the sky while their friends wave goodbye.